Menotec: Description

 The Menotec project was led by Christian-Emil Ore at the University of Oslo, and included several other participants at this university, Karl G. Johansson, Anna C. Horn, Signe Laake, Kari Kinn, Dag Haug and Hanne Eckhoff.
 The University of Bergen was a partner in the project, and at this university, Odd Einar Haugen was leading the work of linguistic annotation.
 Also from Bergen, Fartein Th. Øverland, participated in the project, and from Iceland, Haraldur Bernharðsson and Eirikur Kristjánsson.
-The name Menotec is not actually an acronym, but is derived from the project name Menota (which in its turn is an acronym for the Medieval Nordic Text Archive).
+The name Menotec is not actually an acronym, but is derived from the project name Menota (which in turn is an acronym for the Medieval Nordic Text Archive).

 Guidelines for the annotation have been published by Haugen and Øverland and are available in parallel versions in Norwegian and English, Retningslinjer and Guidelines.
 These guidelines explain the conventions of the morphological and syntactic annotation and also give a pragmatic introduction to dependency analysis for Old Norwegian, covering a wide range of annotation problems which arose during the project.

-Further information on the encoding and annotation of Medieval Nordic sources will be found on the site of the Medieval Nordic Text Archive.
+Further information on the encoding and annotation of Medieval Nordic sources can be found on the site of the Medieval Nordic Text Archive.
 Since the texts have been transcribed on a diplomatic level, some special characters are needed for the display of the texts.
 The encoding of these characters follow the recommendations of the Medieval Unicode Font Initiative, and several suitable fonts can be downloaded free of charge from the website of this project.